 Weil also secured a major victory for Sterling in the EEOC litigation by obtaining a complete dismissal on the basis that the EEOC had failed to produce any evidence demonstrating that it had complied with its Title VII pre-suit obligation of conducting a nationwide investigation of Sterling’s employment practices.
 This decision was subsequently overturned by the Second Circuit in September 2015, thereby reviving the EEOC’s nationwide gender bias suit.
 Weil petitioned the U.S. Supreme Court to undo this Second Circuit decision.
 Weil successfully negotiated a virtually unprecedented settlement of the EEOC’s largest matter with no payment to the government being required by our client.

-Weil was retained to defend Tuesday Morning Inc., a national retailer, in a large putative California wage and hour class action involving nearly 4,000 potential class members in a matter before Judge Edward Chen in the Northern District of California (McMahon v.
+Weil was retained to defend Tuesday Morning Inc., a national retailer, in a putative California wage and hour class action involving nearly 4,000 potential class members in a matter before Judge Edward Chen in the Northern District of California (McMahon v.
 Tuesday Morning, Inc.).
 Plaintiff asserted class claims for failure to provide rest breaks, failure to timely pay all final wages, violation of California’s unfair competition law, and civil penalties under the Private Attorneys General Act (PAGA), seeking to recover substantial eight-figure damages.
 At an early court-ordered mediation, Plaintiff’s counsel refused to settle the case for less than eight figures, but following a big victory by Weil on a key dispositive motion, Plaintiff agreed to settle the case for a six-figure number.
 This case also involved a ground-breaking ruling on how PAGA settlement funds should be allocated to the class versus the state of California.

 Weil obtained the dismissal, with prejudice, of a separate putative California wage and hour class action filed against TMI, in which plaintiffs asserted class claims for failure to pay wages without discount in violation of California Labor Code Section 212 on behalf of TMI’s entire California workforce based on TMI’s use of payroll debit cards, failure to provide meal and rest periods, and failure to pay hourly wages, as well as other derivative California wage-based claims.
 Plaintiff then filed an appeal with the Ninth Circuit Court of Appeals, but before TMI was required to file its response, the parties reached a settlement whereby the matter was resolved on an individual basis for a nominal sum.

-Weil also hired as replacement counsel in a third California state court wage and hour class action following a series of adverse rulings – including the granting of Plaintiffs’ motion for class certification and the denial of Defendant’s subsequent motions for decertification and summary judgment.
+Weil was also hired as replacement counsel in a third California state court wage and hour class action following a series of adverse rulings – including the granting of Plaintiffs’ motion for class certification and the denial of Defendant’s subsequent motions for decertification and summary judgment.
 Among other California wage and hour claims, plaintiffs challenged TMI’s practice of providing “on-duty” meal periods to its California Senior Sales Associates, an issue that is not frequently litigated and on which there is limited and ambiguous legal authority.
 The certified class included current and former employees of all 87 of TMI’s California-based stores.
 Following our retention as counsel, we negotiated an extremely favorable resolution for our client by, among other things, developing and marshalling the discovery record in a manner that evinced compliance on TMI’s part with the DLSE’s standards for “on duty meal periods” and virtually eliminating any PAGA penalty exposure through a novel but substantiated interpretation of that statute.

 Weil also successfully settled another California-based putative wage-and-hour class action filed against the company, and obtained an early dismissal on a motion to dismiss of another California-based putative class action brought against TMI involving claims under the Fair Credit Reporting Act and the California corollary background and credit check statutes.